-A dreamlike, self-titled 4-song EP from an evolving musical project
+A dreamlike, self-titled 4-song EP from evolving musical project Daykisser

 By Shannon Seaton

 It started as a kind of chant in his head that he said “kept calling.”
-Lead vocalist Jesse Wilcox knew he had to figure out how to make it a song.
+Daykisser lead vocalist Jesse Wilcox knew he had to figure out how to make it a song.

 Wilcox suggests that a lot of times he must just sit with an idea and let it become what it wants to be.
 That is the way “Every Decision” evolved, the third track on the newly-released sixteen-minute EP from Daykisser.
 The self-titled EP Daykisser is comprised of catchy and intriguing musical arrangements – “Every Decision” even employs strings played by Basil Alter to round out the song and give it a little something extra.